Maksymiliann/Team-5Pebbles/index.md

 <iframe src="assets/plot/valence_country_spotify.html" width="750px" height="530px" frameborder="0" position="relative">VCSp</iframe>

+So as not overcrowd this space, we have only presented 5 of our box plots.
+However, we invite you to download the .webarchive files: [(BoxPlots1)](https://drive.google.com/file/d/1Zb6K7DvfQ8KsSg5qOPfdzileVpjd5RCC/view?usp=share_link) and [(BoxPlots2)](https://drive.google.com/file/d/1WQoUsfTDIQMP7QJx5gVbyPOruQQxKrsw/view?usp=share_link) locally and open them to interactively switch between boxplots of music features across movies of different genres, countries and languages!

-From all the above plots, we can clearly discern that the music in films produced in India often differs from the films produced in other countries and/or continents (US, Europe).
+From all our plots, we can clearly discern that the music in films produced in India often differs from the films produced in other countries and/or continents (US, Europe).
 This is also evident for the music in the films in Hindi, Tamil and Malayalam languages which is expected since these films are produced in India.
 We will now state the music features (and our findings corresponding to them) where we discovered a significant difference:

 **Let’s dance! [(Dance Monkey)](https://open.spotify.com/intl-fr/track/2XU0oxnq2qxCpomAAuJY8K?si=27dff2c069fa4379)**: The outcomes of our graphs show an elevated danceability in films produced in India, as well as for films produced in the languages Telugu, Tamil and Malayalam which is expected since these are Indian languages.